-Imam Mohamad Ali Elahi - Islamic House of Wisdom, WI: In 1990 was the conference in San Francisco that I met the late Father Moon, and he said the reason God created us was not to collect money, power, knowledge; just to love one another.
-Thirty years after the conference we met in 2020 in Seoul and the resolution we signed - a global community of peace-loving citizens.
+Imam Mohamad Ali Elahi - Islamic House of Wisdom, WI:

+In 1990 was the conference in San Francisco where I met the late Father Moon.
+He said the reason God created us was not to collect money, power, knowledge; just to love one another.
+Thirty years after the conference we signed a resolution in 2020 in Seoul for a global community of peace-loving citizens.

 I'm so impressed by these words of wisdom from the faith leaders who spoke today.
-This is exactly the religion we believe - of love and unity.
+This is exactly the religion we believe in: of love and unity.
 Anyone who says they are speaking in the name of religion, but they promote hate and greed, we don't believe in that.
-The conference them was how we can educate ourselves and others in promoting peace, the culture of patience and forgiveness, reconciliation, respect, humility.
+The conference then was about how we can educate ourselves and others in promoting peace, the culture of patience and forgiveness, reconciliation, respect, and humility.

-The Quran says, a peaceful heart and God is the origin and end of peace.
+The Quran says that a peaceful heart in God is the origin and end of peace.
 How does it start from ourselves?
 The biggest war is not between north and south, Vietnam or Korea.
-The biggest war is inside everyone - to solider in the army of evil or of good.
-That is the biggest jihad, the internal conflict between ignorance inside everyone.
+The biggest war is inside everyone -- to solider in the army of evil or of good.
+That is the biggest jihad: the internal conflict between ignorance inside everyone.

-When religion and intellect combine then we can have the journey of peace - from our heart, to our home, community, nation and world.
+When religion and intellect combine, then we can have the journey of peace -- from our heart, to our home, community, nation and world.
 Don't lie, don't insult or ridicule, don't spread gossip.
-Reply evil with goodness.
+Repay evil with goodness.
 Your call is to send peace even to your enemies.

-Pres.
-Biden said let's work to fight anger, resentment, hatred, extremism, lawlessness, violence, disease, joblessness and hopelessness.
+President Biden said, Let's work to fight anger, resentment, hatred, extremism, lawlessness, violence, disease, joblessness and hopelessness.
 Seven of these are internal.
-If we win that internal war, we can achieve eternal peace and share it with our family and world.
+If we win that internal war, we can achieve eternal peace and share it with our family and the world.